sqlfluff/sqlfluff/.github/PULL_REQUEST_TEMPLATE.md

--- Firstly, thanks for adding this feature!
-Secondly, please check the key steps against the checklist below to make your contribution easy to merge. --
+_Firstly, thanks for adding this feature!
+Secondly, please check the key steps against the checklist below to make your contribution easy to merge._

--- Please give meaningful title the Pull Request (including the dialect this PR is for if it is dialect specific), as this will automatically be added ot the release notes, and then the Change Log. --
+_Please give meaningful title the Pull Request (including the dialect this PR is for if it is dialect specific), as this will automatically be added ot the release notes, and then the Change Log._

 ### Brief summary of the change made
--- Please include `fixes XXX` or `closes XXX` replacing `XXX` if there is an open issue for this and it will automatically close the issue when the pull request is merged.
-Alternatively if not fully closed you can say `makes progress on XXX` --
+_Please include `fixes XXX` or `closes XXX` replacing `XXX` if there is an open issue for this and it will automatically close the issue when the pull request is merged.
+Alternatively if not fully closed you can say `makes progress on XXX`_
 ...

 ### Are there any other side effects of this change that we should be aware of?